SBUtltmedia/Marginalia-API-Docs/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Marginalia API!
+You can use the Marginalia API independently of the Marginalia website.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+The purpose of these docs, are to allow new developers to learn, understand, expand or integrate their own applications with Marginalia.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+The backend API was built with <a href='https://docs.slimframework.com/'>Slim 2 Framework</a> and PHP 5.

-# Authentication
+# About

 > To authorize, use this code: